Temporal and regional variation in the use of biologic and targeted synthetic DMARDs for rheumatoid arthritis: a nationwide cohort study

 Abstract

-METHODS: An observational cohort study was conducted for people with RA enrolled in the National Early Inflammatory Arthritis Audit (NEIAA) between May 2018 and April 2022 who had 12-month follow-up data.
+An observational cohort study was conducted for people with RA enrolled in the National Early Inflammatory Arthritis Audit (NEIAA) between May 2018 and April 2022 who had 12-month follow-up data available.
 Temporal trends in escalation to b/tsDMARDs within 12 months of initial rheumatology assessment were explored, including comparisons before and after publication (July 2021) of national guidelines that lowered the threshold for b/tsDMARD initiation to include moderate-severity RA.
-Case-mix-adjusted, mixed-effects regression was used to evaluate regional and hospital-level variation in b/tsDMARD initiation.
+Case-mix–adjusted, mixed-effects regression was used to evaluate regional and hospital-level variation in b/tsDMARD initiation.

-RESULTS: Of 6,098 RA patients with available follow-up, 508 (8.3%) initiated b/tsDMARDs within 12 months of initial assessment. b/tsDMARD escalation increased marginally towards the end of the study period (9.2% in May 2021/22); however, no significant differences were evident after guidelines were published permitting b/tsDMARDs for moderate-severity RA.
+Of 6098 RA patients with available follow-up, 508 (8.3%) initiated b/tsDMARDs within 12 months of initial assessment. b/tsDMARD escalation increased marginally towards the end of the study period (9.2% in May 2021/22); however, no significant differences were evident after guidelines were published permitting b/tsDMARD use for moderate-severity RA.
 The proportion of individuals escalated to b/tsDMARDs varied considerably between regions, ranging from 5.1% in Wales to 10.7% in North-West England.
 Following case-mix adjustment, the intraclass correlation (ICC) for hospitals within regions was 0.17, compared with a between-region ICC of 0.0, suggesting that the observable regional variation reflected hospital-level differences rather than systematic differences between regions themselves.

 Original languageEnglish